weizh888/PokeAlarmWiki/Pushbullet.md

-**Warning:** Do to the recent changes requiring Pushbullet premium for Bots, Pushbullet support may not be continued in the future
+**Warning:** Do to the recent changes requiring Pushbullet Pro for API usage, Pushbullet support may not be continued in the future.
 ## Example Config
 ```json
 {